 2023 Donations

-Not only do we offer financial support to local deserving causes, we are also a service organisation providing assistance, such as, helping with bucket shakes for other charities, marshalling at civic events e.g. the Remembrance Sunday Parade, providing transport and entertainment for our more senior residents
+Not only do we offer financial support to local deserving causes, we are also a service organisation providing assistance, such as, helping with bucket collections for other charities, marshalling at civic events e.g. the Remembrance Sunday Parade, providing transport and entertainment for our more senior residents

-Our donations in 2022 currently amount to £60,954 in addition to our support of food banks of over £6,000
+Our donations in 2023 currently amount to £57,243 including £13,090 in support of food banks in Guildford and Godalming.

 January: £19,100